MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/merging-pull-requests.md

 * Visual updates should have screen shots or videos demonstrating the changes.
 * The code changes should have `<summary>` blocks for all types and members, even private and internal ones.

+## Build breaks and automation failures

+If a merged pull request breaks subsequent builds or automated tests, the author must fix the failed change as soon as possible, or risk having the change reverted.

+## Blocking pull requests

+There may be times when a pull request contains changes that need further consideration before approval.
+Such occurrence include, but not limited to, design and breaking changes.
+In such cases, you should block the pull request by adding the "Merge: Blocked" label, and kindly explain your reasoning for blocking.
+Then notify the project's maintainers.

 ### Design changes

-The visual design of UX components must often go through some sort of design review before approved.
-As such, if a pull request contains an visual change to an existing component, and an application can't easily undo or turn off the change, a 3/4 majority of the project maintainers must approve the pull request.
+If a pull request contains visual changes that can't easily undone or turned off by an application, these pull requests must be blocked until the project maintainers review the change.

 ### Breaking changes

-A change is considered to be breaking if it alters an API signature or behavior in such a way to break applications built on a previous versions of the MRTK.
-If a pull request introduces a breaking change, a 3/4 majority of the project maintainers must approve the pull request.
+A change is considered to be breaking if it contains incompatible API and behavior changes, such that it will break applications built on a previous released versions of the MRTK package.
+If a pull request introduces a breaking change, these pull requests must be blocked.

-### Build breaks and automation failures

-If a merged pull request breaks subsequent builds or automated tests, the author must fix the failed change as soon as possible, or risk having the change reverted.
+### Unblocking a pull request

+Only project maintainers can unblock a pull request, and remove the "Merge: Blocked" label.
+To unblock a pull request, one maintainer from each affiliated organization must approve the pull request.
+Once this occurs, the "Merge: Blocked" label can be removed.